 Mount Norquay is a ski resort just minutes from the town of Banff.
 Locals love Mt Norquay given its easy access and family-friendly atmosphere.
 But don’t be fooled, visiting Mount Norquay isn’t just for the winter!

 There’s still plenty to do at Mt Norquay throughout the year.
-One of the best things to do at Mount Norquay, when it’s not ski season, is to take a ride on the Norquay chairlift.
+One of the best things to do at Mount Norquay when visiting Banff in the summer, is to take a ride on the Norquay chairlift.

 The Mount Norquay Chairlift is worth it alone for the views, they are spectacular, but even better is enjoying the mountain scenery over lunch at the incredible Cliffhouse Bistro!